18F/handbook/docs/engineering/drupal-site-building.md

 * Panelizer allows default panel that can be overridden by content creators.
 * Can lock down default layouts while enabling modification by content creators.
-* Con: Content creator customizations can’t be version controlled as they reside in the db.
+* Con: Content creator customizations can't be version controlled as they reside in the db.
 Can cause major issues down the road.

 ### <a name="configure"></a>We configure content structure as much as we can before we configure content display.

-There’s an iterative link between content structure and content display.
-It’s important to configure content structure as far as you can before working on display because It expedites content entry by content creators and you can’t display what doesn’t exist.
+There's an iterative link between content structure and content display.
+It's important to configure content structure as far as you can before working on display because It expedites content entry by content creators and you can't display what doesn't exist.

 #### How we do this